franciscozorrilla/lichens/README.md

 ```

 ### 2. Generate models without any media-based gapfilling, using the gram negative template

+We then use the ORF annotated protein fasta files to generate genome scale metabolic models using CarveMe v.1.5.1.
+Since all bacterial genomes are gram negative, we will use the gram negative universal template model.

 ```bash
 # get GEMs w/o gapfilling gramneg model